PhoenixTales/phoenixthegame.com/faq/en.md

   </ul>
 -->

-### Nemesis
+### Act II - Nemesis

-* "Alpha-Sequel": A reconstruction of the Sequel on the basis of Orpheus (alpha style, game world etc.), with all four chapters as they were planned for the Sequel - and a bit more, in form of an intelligent and profound enhancement of the originally planned (work in progress) story.
+* "Alpha-Sequel": A reconstruction of the Sequel on the basis of Orpheus (alpha style, game world etc.), with all four chapters as they were planned for the Sequel - and more, in form of an intelligent and profound enhancement of the originally planned (work in progress) story.
-* Reconstruction of the modified Sequel game world (Old Camp and Mountain Fortress), modification of the rest of the game world in a similar style according to the Sequel teams concepts (New Camp, Free Mine, Psi Camp, Surface), all on top of and in accordance with our reconstructed Alpha game world.
+* Reconstruction of the modified Sequel game world (Old Camp and Mountain Fortress) on the basis of and in accordance with our alpha/concept version of the colony, modification of the rest of the game world in a similar style according to the Sequel teams concepts (New Camp, Free Mine, Psi Camp, Surface).
 * Access to the Outside World: Explore the world beyond the colony.
 Was this planned for the Sequel?
 No. In fact the Sequel team worked under various limitations and had almost no 3D modelers, which is why they had chosen to restrict the scope of their project by only modifying the existing world instead of adding a new world outisde.
 We are not limited like that (only by our available time) and therefore we do just that: Giving justice to the original Sequel for us does not mean to copy it blindly and restrict ourselves in the same way.
 It means to take everything they wanted to do and complete it by what could have been done on top of that with less restrictions.
 Thus, in Phoenix you will also be able to explore the *real* Khorinis, the great Ore city as it was presented to us in the Comic.
 * Four - in parts quite differing - plots depending on the chosen guild/class in the game, through which one experiences the complex story each from a different perspective; every plot opens up a new view on the tale and the events that the player causes or witnesses in course of the playable drama.
 * New guilds for the player (Worker, Recruit, Soldier, Mystic, Assassin, Demonhunter, and some secret guilds).